Tom Puss

 Tom Puss (Tom Poes in Dutch) is a Dutch comic strip, created by Marten Toonder.
-Together with Hans G. Kresse's Eric de Noorman and Pieter Kuhn's Kapitein Rob it is regarded as the Big Three of Dutch comics.
+Together with Hans G. Kresse's Eric de Noorman and Pieter Kuhn's Kapitein Rob, it is regarded as the Big Three of Dutch comics.

 Tom Poes was a talking animal comic, published in text comics format.
-The main protagonists are Tom Poes, a white anthropomorphic cat, and his best friend, lord Oliver B. Bumble (Olivier B. Bommel in Dutch).
+The main protagonists are Tom Poes, a white anthropomorphic cat, and his best friend, the bear lord Oliver B. Bumble (Olivier B. Bommel in Dutch).
 The series is sometimes referred to as the Bommelsaga as well.
 Toonder received many awards and honorary distinctions for both his illustrations and literary output.
 In the Netherlands Tom Poes became regarded as a work of literature.

 Origins

 In 1931 Marten Toonder was in Buenos Aires, Argentina, where he met Jim Davis, a former assistant of Pat Sullivan and Otto Messmer, creators of Felix the Cat, who taught him some lessons in drawing comics.

 On March 16, 1941, the first Tom Poes comic, Het Geheim der Blauwe Aarde ("The Secret of the Blue Earth") was published in the newspaper De Telegraaf, written and drawn by Toonder, replacing the Mickey Mouse comic in 1941.
 Tom Poes himself was already created in July 1939.

 The name of the character is a pun on the Dutch pastry "tompouce" and was thought up by Toonder's wife, Phiny Dick.
 On December 18 of that same year the series was published in the two-weekly Czech magazine Punta.
 After the war the stories were published in NRC Handelsblad, De Volkskrant, Ons Vrij Nederland, Revue and Donald Duck.
 In daily newspapers Tom Poes was published as a text comic, like most Dutch comics at the time.
 In the weekly magazines it was published in balloon format.

 Tom Poes features many anthropomorphic characters who are satirical representations of animal stereotypes, though some human characters like gnomes and wizards exist too.
 The series is set in a fantasy world of an undetermined age.
 Some elements are modern, like cars and television sets, others are more reminiscent of older centuries.